 Santa Clara: Cuba's Edgiest Town

-It is the home of all the coolest things to do in Cuba, including the country's only drag festival, a transvestite beauty pageant, and the music festival Ciudad Metal.
+Santa Clara is the home of all the coolest things to do in Cuba, including the country's only drag show, a transvestite beauty pageant, and the music festival Ciudad Metal.
 The edgy culture here often tests the limits of the censorship police.
-It’s no surprise then that one of the best universities in Cuba is based here and youth culture reigns supreme.
-A rich history of revolutionary spirit led by Che Guevara still pulses beneath the surface.
+So it should be no surprise that one of the best universities in Cuba is based here and youth culture reigns supreme.
+Plus, a rich history of revolutionary spirit led by Che Guevara still pulses beneath the surface.
 You’ll feel this energy in the streets and at the many Che Guevara sights as you explore the best things to do in Santa Clara.

 THINGS TO DO IN SANTA CLARA

 An old hotel is home to El Mejunje, a popular nightclub and home to Cuba's only drag show.
 But it's not just a place for late night dancing and drinks.
 It's a place where people go to have relax and have fun all week long.
 By day, El Mejunje hosts magicians, theater, and senior citizen's dances.
 The club also hosts the Miss Transvestite Beauty Pageant every March.
 It's a wonderful place to dive into the local culture of Santa Clara both by day and by night.

 This square is always lively.
 Whether there’s a performance of the municipal orchestra in the bandstand or a troubadour singing in a shaded corner, there’s no lack of entertainment.
 Take time here to do more than just pass through and look for things to do in Santa Clara.
 Sit and smoke a cigar, write in your journal, or just watch the city life unfold around you.